Economics Department

 Students who are considering projects that may require financial support should confer with relevant members of the faculty early in the planning process to assess the likelihood of obtaining support and to develop alternative plans should support not be forthcoming.

-In the coming year, opportunities will likely be available through the Corbett and Goldhammer Collaborative Summer Grant, the Ducey Summer Internship, the Simpson Fund, the Initiatives Grants in Undergraduate Research, the McGill-Lawrence Internship Award, the Luce Foundation Grant, and the Freeman Student-Faculty Research Grant.
-Most (but not all) awards are expected to be used in the summer and their application deadlines are usually in early March.
-The most recent information about most of these opportunities can be found at the Student Fellowships and Grants site.
+In the coming year, many opportunities will be available.
+Most (but not all) awards are expected to be used in the summer and their application deadlines are usually in early March or later.
+The most recent information about these opportunities can be found at the Student Fellowships and Grants site.

 Department of Economics Internship Awards